 Support the Program

-Students involved in UChicago Careers in Public and Social Service could not succeed without the support of alumni and experienced professionals.
-If you are an employer or practitioner in any public service fields, including community service, advocacy, public or social policy, government, international development, corporate social responsibility, consulting for government or non-profits, or related fields, please consider getting involved through participating in a career panel, hosting an intern or extern, or donating to the program.
-If you are interested in any of these options or would like to get involved in other ways, please e-mail Nora Feely, Program Director of UChicago Careers in Public and Social Service, at firstname.lastname@example.org.
+The continued support of alumni plays an integral role in the success of students involved in UCIPSS.
+We encourage employers of all public service fields to consider engaging in this process.
+Our most common contributors come from organizations in community service, advocacy, public/social policy, government, international development, corporate social responsibility, government consultation, and other related fields.
+We welcome employers to engage by joining in career panels, hosting of an intern or extern, or making a gift to the program.
+If you are interested in any of these options or would like to get involved in other ways, please contact Nora Feely, Program Director of UChicago Careers in Public and Social Service, at email@example.com.